-Find the best match for your distribution model.
-Some providers focus on B2C models with off-the-shelf client portals, prebuilt payment integrations, etc. Others, like Insly, are more suited to broker distribution with broker portal capabilities and automated referral rules between retail partners and your underwriters.
-Yet, some providers offer omni-channel approach.
+Insurance software should be the best match for your distribution model.
+Some providers focus on B2C models with off-the-shelf client portals, prebuilt payment integrations, etc. Other insurance software providers, like Insly, are more suited to broker distribution with broker portal capabilities and automated referral rules between retail partners and your underwriters.
+Yet, some providers offer an omni-channel approach.
 Going through case studies and references on businesses similar to yours might help to decide.

 3. Product and Customer Journey

-The type of products you write can have a significant impact on which solutions are a good match for you.
-No provider is good at everything (even if they claim otherwise!) and some will have a natural prevalence towards personal lines and B2C model, while others are designed for commercial insurance through intermediated channels.
+The type of products you write can have a significant impact on which insurance software is a good match for you.
+No provider is good at everything (even if they claim otherwise!) and some will have a natural prevalence towards personal lines and B2C model, while other insurance software providers are designed for commercial insurance through intermediated channels.
 Again, look for proof of past experience working with businesses similar to yours.

 Your customer will expect doing business with you to be easy, regardless of whether it’s the insured or the broker who sells your product.

 - a front end that can be easily changed to match your brand, i.e. white-label software;

 - payment integration options that are popular in your market(s): credit cards, direct debit, monthly bills, etc.

 - from your perspective, try to gauge how easy it would be to give and manage brokers access;

 - from a broker’s perspective, think of why they should they bother to log in to your portal.
 Can you give a quote in 5 mins instead of the usual 24h?
 Can you do endorsements and automatic renewal of quotes, etc.;

 - if you don’t wish to have a broker portal, how flexible is the insurance software in adapting to your workflow?